Canada Mink Breeders Association Position

 A Scientific Committee review of priority animal welfare issues for the mink provided valuable information to the Code Development Committee in developing this Code of Practice.
 The Scientific Committee report is peer reviewed and publicly available, enhancing the transparency and credibility of the Code.

-The booklet covers the stands for care and operational practices on mink farms:
+The booklet covers the standards for care and operational practices on mink farms:

 Section 1: Accommodations and Housing